MasouData/ML_Decision_Tree_Random_Forests/README.md

 ## Project Description

 This repository hosts the implementation of classification trees, bagging, and random forests as part of the "Data Mining" course at Utrecht University.
-The goal of this project is to develop functions from scratch to grow a classification tree and predict class labels for given attributes.
+The goal of this project is to develop functions from scratch to grow a classification tree and predict class labels for given attributes. (see `assignment1.pdf` for more description)

 ## Features